-In addition to permutations, we require other index-order operators on matrices and vectors: \emph{projections} $\pi_i$ (restriction from higher to lower dimension) and \emph{embeddings} $\gamma_i$ (insertion from lower to higher dimension).
-These form a pair of complementary index operators that are mutually inverse on their domains.
+In addition, this work introduces two further operators related to index ordering of matrices and vectors: the projection $\pi_i$ (a restriction from higher dimension to lower dimension) and the embedding $\gamma_i$ (an embedding from lower dimension to higher dimension).
+These operators form a complementary pair and are mutually inverse within their domains.